GabeScott/standard-works-vault/General Conference/2014 April - “Fear Not; I Am with Thee”.md

 # “Fear Not; I Am with Thee”

-*By By Jean A. Stevens - First Counselor in the Primary General Presidency*
+By Jean A. Stevens - *First Counselor in the Primary General Presidency*

 *Given in the April session of the 2014 General Conference*

+>*As we develop greater faith and trust in the Lord, we can access His power to bless and deliver us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2014/04/fear-not-i-am-with-thee?lang=eng)